ChadEstoupStreiff/UniverseSimulator/README.md

 ## Project presentation
 This is a personal small project that I made on february 2022.
 This is a simulation of our universe with real Newton Forces.
-For this project I used Numpy for matrix calculations and OpenGL for the 3D part (Tkinter for the 2D part but not available anymore)
+For this project I used Numpy for matrix calculations and OpenGL for the 3D part (Tkinter for the 2D part but not available anymore).
 ![video](./img/vid1.gif)
 ## How to use
 Install all dependencies, and launch !